 So!
 While today’s version does require some sautéing of the eggplant and kale, it really is still pretty darn simple to pull together.

 Plus, it serves a crowd (or just two hungry people for dinner and lunch the next day).
 Ahem, which is what usually happens at our house.

 Let’s discuss the process.
-We cook up some whole wheat pasta until al dente.
-We saute some onion, eggplant and kale until nice and tender.
+First, we cook up some whole wheat pasta until al dente.
+Next, we saute some onion, eggplant and kale until nice and tender.
 We mix it all together in a big ol’ bowl with some crushed tomatoes and red pepper flakes for a touch of spice.

 It gets all delicious and bubbly and golden brown in the oven.
 You know, because of the cheese.
 Obviously.

 We’ll finish by sprinkling on some fresh basil (or parsley!).
 And dinner is served.

 Feel free to go all fancy pants and serve it up with a salad.
 I crack myself up.
 Because of course I still always serve baked ziti with a salad.
 It’s the way to go!

 Additional Baked Pasta Recipes You Might Enjoy!

 - Sweet Potato, Black Bean and Kale Lasagna

 - Root Vegetable and Brussels Sprouts Lasagna